GLOSSARY

 Structure of a three-phase system

-A three-phase system consists of three outer conductors, often supplemented by a neutral conductor and a protective conductor.
-In power stations and generators, three coils are arranged at an angle of 120° to each other.
-When the rotor turns, a sinusoidal alternating voltage is generated in each coil – albeit with a time delay.
-This principle is used to ensure a constant power output.
+In power plants and generators, three coils are arranged at an angle of 120° to each other.
+When the rotor turns, a sinusoidal alternating voltage is generated in each coil – but out of phase.
+This principle ensures that electrical energy can be generated continuously.
+The individual alternating voltages complement each other to form a stable system that is particularly suitable for power supply.

 This technology is used particularly for electric motors.
 An electric three-phase motor uses the resulting rotating magnetic field directly to generate mechanical energy.
 No additional starting mechanism is required.
 This saves on components, reduces maintenance costs and increases efficiency.
 This is precisely why three-phase current is used in almost every industrial motor.